Reflecting random walk in fractal domains

-We will now discuss the relationship between reflecting Brownian motion $\wt X$ on $\wt D$ and a better known construction of reflecting Brownian on an arbitrary domain $D$.
-For an arbitrary bounded domain $D$ in $\RR^d$, Fukushima \cite{Fu} used the Martin-Kuramochi compactification $D^*$ of $D$ to construct a conservative continuous Hunt process taking values in $D^*$.
+We will now discuss the relationship between reflecting Brownian motion $\widetilde X$ on $\widetilde D$ and a better known construction of reflecting Brownian on an arbitrary domain~$D$.
+For an arbitrary bounded domain $D$ in $\RR^d$, Fukushima \cite{Fu} used the Martin--Kuramochi compactification $D^*$ of $D$ to construct a conservative continuous Hunt process taking values in $D^*$.
 The process $X^*$ is associated with the regular Dirichlet form $(\EE, W^{1,2}(D))$ on $L^2( D^*; m^*)$, where $m^*$ is Lebesgue measure on $D$ extended to $D^*$ by setting $m^*(D^*\setminus D)=0$.
 Since each $f_i(x)\df x_i$ is a function in $W^{1,2}(D)$, it admits a quasi-continuous extension to $D^*$, which we still denote by $f_i$.
-These functions induce a quasi-continuous projection map $j^*=(f_1, \cdots, f_d)$ from $ D^*$ to $\overline D$.
-Then $X':=j^*( X^*)$ is a continuous Markov process taking values on $\overline D$, which is called reflecting Brownian motion on $\ol D$ in \cite{C}.
-Both $\wt D$ and $D^*$ are regularizing spaces for the Dirichlet form $(\EE, W^{1,2}(D))$ and so $X$ and $X'$ have the same finite-dimensional distributions under the initial distribution $m$.
+These functions induce a quasi-continuous projection map $j^*=(f_1, \ldots, f_d)$ from $ D^*$ to $\overline D$.
+Then $X':=j^*( X^*)$ is a continuous Markov process taking values on $\overline D$, which is called reflecting Brownian motion on $\overline D$ in~\cite{C}.
+Both $\widetilde D$ and $D^*$ are regularizing spaces for the Dirichlet form $(\EE, W^{1,2}(D))$ and so $X$ and $X'$ have the same finite-dimensional distributions under the initial distribution $m$.
 For $x\in D$, both $X$ and $X'$ starting from $x$ behave like Brownian motion before they hit the boundary after a positive period of time.